- Complete a chef education program

 |Degree Field||Culinary arts or a program with similar training|

-|Computer Skills||Chefs may use various types of software (i.e., Nutritionist Pro, IPro Restaurant Inventory, Barrington Software CookenPro Commercial and ReServe Interactive Table Management Software)**|
+|Computer Skills||Use of various types of software such as Nutritionist Pro, IPro Restaurant Inventory, Barrington Software CookenPro Commercial, and ReServe Interactive Table Management Software|

-|Technical Skills||Kitchen tools such as cutlery, food slicers, graters, ranges and food thermometers**|
+|Technical Skills||Use of kitchen tools such as cutlery, food slicers, graters, ranges, and food thermometers|

-Sources: *U.S. Bureau of Labor Statistics, **O*Net OnLine.
+Source: U.S. Bureau of Labor Statistics

-Step 1: Complete an Education Program
+Step 1: Complete a Chef Education Program

 - Seek out internship opportunities.
 Some programs offer internships or cooperative education programs in which students can apply knowledge that they learn in the classroom in real-life settings.
 These programs can be great additions for students' resumes, as well as good opportunities to gain confidence in the kitchen.

-Step 2: Gain Work Experience
+Step 2: Gain Chef Experience

 Step 3: Get Certified

 There are no state or federal mandates for chef certification, but certification can offer a competitive advantage when job hunting.
-The ACF awards many levels of chef certifications, including specialization certifications for pastry and personal chefs.
+The ACF awards many levels of chef certifications, including specialization certifications for personal and pastry chefs.
 Certification requirements vary by designation, but generally require a combination of education and experience, as well as completion of a written and practical examination.
 Recertification every five years is required to keep these credentials up-to-date.

 - Earn multiple certifications.
 Potential employers may find a chef with several different certifications to be a particularly attractive job candidate.
 Earning multiple certifications shows that a chef has versatility and can assume many roles in a kitchen environment.